schneidermatic/NodeJS-HOWTOs/README.md

 3. Open your Browser an go to http://localhost:3000/public/nodejs.png

-4. Stop the app with 'ctrl c'
+4. Stop the app with 'ctrl-c'

 5. Remove the 'node_modules' folder